runonbitcoin/walleteering/guide/01-background.md

 | | P2PKH<br>Dragon class<br>546 satoshis |
 | | P2PKH<br>Dragon instance<br>546 satoshis |

 Notice there are no inputs.
-This is because new resources are created from scratch and assigned to their initial owners.
-Their initial owners are determined by the, you guessed it, the `Owner API`.
-Here's how it works.
+This is because new resources are created from scratch and assigned to *initial owners*.
+Their initial owners are usually determined by the the `Owner API`.
+Here's how.

-Shortly after you call `new Dragon()`, Run calls the `owner()` method, and the value that it returns is assigned as `Dragon.owner` and `dragon.owner`.
-The `owner()` method normally returns an *address* string, specifically an address for a private key that the wallet control.
-Then, Run uses those owner values to build the output script in the *partial transaction* just like the example before.
+Shortly after you execute `new Dragon()`, Run calls the `owner()` method, and the value it returns is assigned as `Dragon.owner` and `dragon.owner`.
+The `owner()` method normally returns an *address* string, specifically an address for a private key that the wallet controls.
+Then, Run uses these owner values to build the output scripts in the *partial transaction* just like the example before, and the rest of the flow is the same.

 Implementing `owner()` will be covered in [Chapter 3: Implementing Owner](03-owner.md).